 The site of Nippon Mura changed hands and names but it remained a high-end hotel and restaurant for decades.
 For roughly half a century, it was La Hacienda Inn.
 Over time, it’s faded from its former glory, however, and the site was absorbed in 2018 into Monte Sereno with plans to develop the (highly contended) Montalvo Oaks Subdivision by Summer Hill Homes, which is under construction.

 As automotive travel became more popular, travel through Austin Corners transformed again.
-In 1934, the Interurban Railway stopped its operations through Los Gatos and Saratoga.
-In 1920, Mr. Mervin A Davenport moved to the Corners, where he would purchase 2 acres and develop a thriving garage business (History of Santa Clara County, California p.
+In 1934, the Interurban Railway ended its operations through Los Gatos and Saratoga.
+In 1920, Mr. Mervin A Davenport purchased 2 acres at the Corners, where he developed a thriving garage business (History of Santa Clara County, California p.
 1258).
 A popular route as ever, the roads from Santa Clara County to Santa Cruz were loaded with treacherous hills, slopes, and curves, so this business was profitably located.
 Over time, the roads were improved, and by the 1960s, the Austin Corners Garage which had once been a booming business on a busy road was now a leftover by street and considered an older community (LG History Research Collection).